jhxie/CMPUT333/lab1/README.md

 and then followed by an answer of '7' in the prompt.

 ### Usage Info for Implementation B
-To encrypt a file using the special variant of Vigen¨¨re cipher specified in the lab slide:
+To encrypt a file using the special variant of Vigenere cipher specified in the lab slide:
 ```bash
 cd lab1/part1/